openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 ### Attach Disk
 Provision source tooltip content: Select an existing disk that has been previously cloned or created.

-When selecting `Attached disk` the user will be prompted to select an available disk that has been previously cloned or created and made available in the Persistent Volume Claims.
+When selecting `Attach disk` the user will be prompted to select an available disk that has been previously cloned or created and made available in the Persistent Volume Claims.
 They must manually specify the OS, Flavor, and Workload Profile.
 None of those fields can be automatically pre-filled.

 ![Attach-disk](img/Step-1-basic-attach-disk.png)